 Same-sex pairing, in this case, removes excess females from the population that would, under other circumstances, provide pressure for males in opposite-sex pairs to abandon their partner.

-There are more females available that can both participate in extra-pair copulations and provide care for the offspring afterwards than there would be if all pairs in the population were the opposite sex, or even if excess females remained unpaired.
+There are more females available that can take part in extra-pair copulations and provide care for the offspring, than there would’ve been had all the pairs comprised opposite sexes, or even if excess females had remained unpaired.

 Similar female-female pairings have been found in several other species such as Roseate terns and California gulls.

 Members of a family who do not benefit the family directly by reproducing can still aid the survival and replication of the family’s shared genes in other ways.
 They can rear the young, provide resources, and offer other uncle-like services to their families.

 For instance, gay men in Samoa are known to spend more time doing uncle-like activities than straight men.4

 5) Reduced competition

 Studies show that a male with 3 or more older brothers is likely to be gay.5 Having too many sons could lead to greater intrasexual competition and competition for parental resources among them.
 Hence, having a gay son after you’ve had a bunch of sons and can mitigate this competition.